alanng10/class-lang/Info/Article/Module/a.md

 Module ref is displayed with the module name, then a hypen sign, then the version.

-A module associated files and directories, have 1 module binary file that is a C# assembly binary, 1 refer binary file that is the exported declaration of the module, 1 data directory that contains all the module associated data files and directories.
+A module associated files and directories, have 1 module binary file that is a machine code library binary, 1 refer binary file that is the exported declaration of the module, 1 data directory that contains all the module associated data files and directories.
 These 2 files and 1 directory have names that are the displayed module ref of the module, followed with a dot sign and a extension name.